nitinvijay23/Useful-Python-Notebooks/README.md

 4. Youtube video downloader

   Enter the URL and chose the format and your video will be automatically downloaded.
 You no more need the ads ridden youtube downloader now.
 Just a simple python script and it is done.

+5. Network Operators Data
+   This notebook will scrape the website http://mobikwik.com/ and create a csv file listing all the operators, states and plans offered in each state.